BalzaniEdoardo/PGAM/Readme.md

 ## Docker image

-Downloadinng a Docker image and running it in a Docker container is very simple and makes the setup of the package trivial.
-However, working with docker containers requires some familiarity with the docker syntax (starting, stopping and removing containers, mounting volumes etc.); I would recommand checking out one of the many tutorial available online before starting to work with docker.
+Downloading a Docker image and running it in a Docker container is very simple and makes the setup of the package trivial.
+However, working with docker containers requires some familiarity with the concept of docker container itself and the docker syntax (starting, stopping, and removing containers, mounting volumes, etc.); I would recommend checking out one of the many tutorials available online before starting to work with docker.

 ### Installing and running the PGAM Docker image

 Download, install and start <a href="https://docs.docker.com/get-docker/"> Docker<a>.

-Download the PGAM Docker image with the terminal/command propmpt command
+Download the PGAM Docker image with the terminal/command prompt command

 ```
 docker pull  edoardobalzani87/pgam:1.0
 ```

-You can check the list of all the dowloaded images with the command,
+You can check the list of all the downloaded images with the command,
 ```
 docker images
 ```